Audrey Whitby

 Audrey Whitby (born April 10, 1996) is an American actress.
-She is known for her many appearances on AwesomenessTV including starring in the cast of Betch: A Sketch Show, and for her recurring roles as Audrey Vale on the Disney Channel sketch comedy spinoff series So Random! and as Cherry on the Nickelodeon television comedy series The Thundermans.
+She is known for her many appearances on AwesomenessTV including starring in the cast of Betch: A Sketch Show, and for her recurring roles as Audrey Vale on the Disney Channel sketch comedy spinoff series So Random! and as Cherry Seinfeld on the Nickelodeon television comedy series The Thundermans.

+Early life

+Whitby was born on April 10, 1996, in Murfreesboro, Tennessee, and raised in Granger, Indiana.
+Her sister, Madeline Whitby, is also an actress.

 Career

 Whitby started acting when she was six in community theater and started auditioning in Chicago when she was eight.
 Whitby moved to Los Angeles when she was 12.

 Whitby's first major role was on the Disney Channel program So Random!
-She later appeared on the Disney Channel series Liv and Maddie, and then played the long-time recurring character of Cherry on the Nickelodeon television series The Thundermans.
+She later appeared on the Disney Channel series Liv and Maddie, and then played the long-time recurring character of Cherry Seinfeld on the Nickelodeon television series The Thundermans and its 2024 television film follow-up, The Thundermans Return.

 Whitby worked for AwesomenessTV, including in its television series of the same name, its Terry the Tomboy film, and its followup comedy sketch series Betch: A Sketch Show, which also stars her sister Madeline and which was released on go90.
-In 2017 she co-starred on the AwesomenessTV drama series In the Vault which was also released on go90.
+In 2017, she co-starred on the AwesomenessTV drama series In the Vault which was also released on go90.

+In June 2023, it was reported that Whitby had been cast in the Nickelodeon television show Zoey 101 sequel film, Zoey 102 which was released on July 27 of the same year as Lyric Reese, the sister of Matthew Underwood's character, Logan Reese.

 Personal life

-Whitby was born in Murfreesboro, Tennessee, and raised in Granger, Indiana.
-Her sister is Madeline Whitby, who is also an actress.

-In 2016, Whitby joined in an anti-Trump protest which led to her and those involved getting arrested by police officers.
+In 2016, Whitby joined in an anti-Trump protest in Los Angeles, California, which led to her getting arrested by police officers along with other protesters.